Hasib98/NASA-SPACE-APPS-CHALLENGE-SPACEINFOSCOPE/README.md

 Key features:

-🌎 Browse a catalog of known exoplanets.
+• 🌎 Browse a catalog of known exoplanets
-🔬 View detailed information about each exoplanet.
+• 🔬 View detailed information about each exoplanet
-📊 Visualize exoplanet data through interactive charts and graphs.
+• 📊 Visualize exoplanet data through interactive charts and graphs
-🚀 Stay updated with the latest discoveries from NASA's exoplanet missions.
+• 🚀 Stay updated with the latest discoveries from NASA's exoplanet missions

 This application aims to make space exploration and exoplanet research accessible to everyone, from curious beginners to astronomy enthusiasts.